Von Isa Kabakci | Jun 02, 2022 at 8:07 p.m

 For years, research has been carried out into how to detect and treat dementia early on.
 Scientists have now discovered that the risk of developing dementia is linked to slower walking speed.

-A recently published study suggests that walking speed in older people can provide information about possible dementia.
+A recently published study suggests that walking speed in older people can provide information regarding possible dementia.
 To this end, researchers conducted a study with 16,855 subjects from Australia and the USA, who were on average 75 years old.
 The study data was collected between 2010 and 2017.

 Dementia can be identified by walking speed